Tivat & Porto Montenegro

 In front of the building, there are two submarines from the Yugoslavian era.
 For an additional fee, you can go inside the larger of the submarines.
-The submarines are shown together in one of the pictures in the gallery.
+The submarines are shown together in the picture 2 on the map above.

 Buća-Luković Museum and Gallery